Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Existence and Uniqueness

-If the operators are \emph{strictly} causal and $\ROp$ is prescriptive, the \uniqueExtProp{} can be shown without requiring a fixed-point theorem: { \begin{lemma} Assume that $\EdgeLoading$ and $\ROp$ are strictly causal and that $\ROp$ is prescriptive.
+If the operators are \emph{strictly} causal (\Cref{def:causal-edge-loading,def:causal-routing-operator}), \ie they only depend on the past evolution of the flow separated from the present by a positive time period, and \revMinor{if} $\ROp$ is prescriptive, the \uniqueExtProp{} can be shown \revMinor{directly} without requiring a fixed-point theorem: { \begin{lemma} Assume that $\EdgeLoading$ and $\ROp$ are strictly causal and that $\ROp$ is prescriptive.
 Then $\EdgeLoading$ and $\ROp$ fulfil the \uniqueExtProp.

-In particular, if, additionally, $\EdgeLoading$ is locally bounded, then there exists a unique flow that is \coherent{} until time $\infty$. \end{lemma} } \lemmaUniqueExtensionIfStrictlyCausal [1][Proof]{ \begin{proof}[#1] Let $\horizon\in\IRp$ and let $f$ and $g$ be two flows coinciding until $\horizon$ and that are coherent until some later time $\horizon' > \horizon$.
+In particular, if, additionally, $\EdgeLoading$ is locally bounded, then there exists a unique flow that is \coherent{} until time $\infty$. \end{lemma} }\lemmaUniqueExtensionIfStrictlyCausal [1][Proof]{ \begin{proof}[#1] Let $\horizon\in\IRp$ and let $f$ and $g$ be two flows coinciding until $\horizon$ and that are coherent until some later time $\horizon' > \horizon$.
 Let $\alpha$ be the minimum of the two values for $\alpha$ obtained by applying strict causality of $\EdgeLoading$ and $\ROp$.
 This implies $\CharF_{[0,\horizon+\alpha]}\cdot r(f) = \CharF_{[0,\horizon+\alpha]} \cdot r(g)$ and $\CharF_{[0,\horizon+\alpha]}\cdot \EdgeLoading(f) = \CharF_{[0,\horizon+\alpha]}\cdot \EdgeLoading(g)$.
 Then we have $g^-(\theta) = f^-(\theta)$ and, consequently,

-for almost all $\theta < \min\set{\horizon+\alpha,\horizon'}$ and all $e\in E$, $i\in I$.
-Thus, $f$ and $g$ coincide until~$\min\set{\horizon+\alpha,\horizon'} > \horizon$.
+for almost all $\theta < \min\{\horizon+\alpha,\horizon'\}$ and all $e\in E$, $i\in I$.
+Thus, $f$ and $g$ coincide until~$\min\{\horizon+\alpha,\horizon'\} > \horizon$.

-The additional part of the \namecref{lem:unique-extension-if-strictly-causal} then follows immediately by \Cref{lem:unique-ext-prop-implies-uniqueness} together with \Cref{prop:existence-if-strictly-causal}. \end{proof} } \proofLemUniqueExtensionIfStrictlyCausal If, however, our operators are only causal (but not strictly causal) we can instead require a stronger continuity property on the mapping $\Contr$ that maps (for some extension interval) inflow rates $g^+$ to new inflow rates that are induced by the flow $(g^+, \EdgeLoading(g^+))$ acting on the routing operator $\ROp$.
-This allows us to apply the famous Banach Fixed-Point Theorem (\citealt[Theorem~3.48]{InfiniteDimensionalAnalysis}) which guarantees the existence of a \emph{unique} fixed point.
-Afterwards we will show that $\Contr$ satisfies this property whenever both the edge-loading and routing operator satisfy a certain Lipschitz-continuity on small extension intervals.
+{} The additional part of the \namecref{lem:unique-extension-if-strictly-causal} follows immediately by \Cref{lem:unique-ext-prop-implies-uniqueness} together with \Cref{prop:existence-if-strictly-causal}. \end{proof} }\proofLemUniqueExtensionIfStrictlyCausal If, however, our operators are only causal (but not strictly causal) we can instead require a stronger continuity property on the mapping $\Contr$ that maps (for some extension interval) inflow rates~$g^+$ to new inflow rates that are induced by the flow $(g^+, \EdgeLoading(g^+))$ and the routing operator~$\ROp$.
+This allows us to apply the Banach Fixed-Point Theorem (\cite[Theorem~3.48]{InfiniteDimensionalAnalysis}) which guarantees the existence of a \emph{unique} fixed point.
+Afterwards we will show that $\Contr$ satisfies this property whenever both the edge loading and routing operator satisfy a certain Lipschitz-continuity on small extension intervals.